DiamondLightSource/ispyb-database/README.md

 ## Installation

+In a test environment you can run the `build.sh` file.
+This creates the database schema and applies the grants as described below.

 ### Schema

 Run this on the command-line to create a database and import the schema stored in the SQL files: